nasa/harmony-maskfill/README.md

 ## Overview:

 The `MaskFill` utility works with gridded data, applying a fill value in all pixels outside of a provided shape.
-When downloading granules from Earthdata search, `MaskFill` is the second step of Subset by Shape/Polygon step within the customizable download options.
-This step follows the cropping of the grid to a minimally surrounding bounding box.

 The utility accepts HDF-5 files which follow CF conventions and GeoTIFFs.